Could the Next Patient in Your ABA Practicum Be a Robot?

 Bringing Behaviorism to Machines Could Be the Next Frontier of ABA

 That may open up an entirely new population for AIs to practice in.
-Their understanding of how human behavior does work in practice may be the critical piece to building the theory that will allow AI to truly deliver useful and reliable results.
+Their understanding of how human behavior works in practice may be the critical piece to building the theory that will allow AI to truly deliver useful and reliable results.

 Along the way, they may unlock some new mysteries in human behavior, too.
 It turns out that humans themselves adjust their behaviors when training or interacting with AI versus when performing the same tasks with other humans.